Customer analytics: Data mining

 There are two types of categories of data mining.
 Predictive models use previous customer interactions to predict future events while segmentation techniques are used to place customers with similar behaviors and attributes into distinct groups.
 This grouping can help marketers to optimize their campaign management and targeting processes.

 Retail uses

-In retail, companies can keep detailed records of every transaction made allowing them to better understand customer behavior in store.
-Data mining can be practically applied through performing basket analysis, sales forecasting, database marketing, and merchandising planning and allocation.
-Basket analysis can show what items are commonly bought together.
-Sales forecasting shows time based patterns that can predict when a customer is most likely to buy a specific kind of item.
-Database marketing uses customer profile for effective promotions.
-Merchandising planning and allocation uses data to allow retailers to examine store patterns in locations that are demographically similar to improve planning and allocation as well as create store layouts.
+In retail, companies can keep detailed records of every transaction, allowing them to better understand customer behavior in-store.
+Data mining can be applied through basket analysis, sales forecasting, database marketing, and merchandising planning and allocation.
+Basket analysis can show which items are commonly bought together.
+Sales forecasting identifies time-based patterns that can predict when a customer is most likely to buy a specific kind of item.
+Demand-forecasting workflows are also used to improve planning for manufacturing and shipping during new product launches.
+Database marketing uses customer profiles for effective promotions.
+Merchandising planning and allocation use data to allow retailers to examine store patterns in demographically similar locations to improve planning and allocation, as well as create store layouts.